openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_functional.rst

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration and Ceph-OSD storage
-    2. Enable and configure Contrail plugin
+    2. Enable and configure Contrail plugin with Vcenter
     3. Enable dedicated analytics DB
     4. Add 3 nodes with "controller" + "ceph-osd" roles
     5. Add 2 nodes with "compute" + "ceph-osd" roles